Inline Save and Add Another with Rails and Hotwire

 <% end %>

-When this turbo_stream response is injected into the dom, this controller queries the the DOM for the element with the #task_body id, then set the focus and then removes itself from the DOM.
+When this turbo_stream response is injected into the dom, this controller queries the DOM for the element with the #task_body id, then sets the focus and finally removes itself from the DOM.

 And that’s how you replicate a Todoist-style task creation UX.